Skip to content

 Purpose practiced this way is self-correcting.
 You do not need to get it right the first time.
 You need to get it more right each cycle.
 Marcus Aurelius never got it perfectly right either.
 That is why the Meditations spans years of entries, not a single essay.

-We hold this question honestly.
+We hold this question openly.
 The daily-practice model of purpose assumes that purpose is constructed rather than discovered.
 The evidence we have seen supports this — particularly the longitudinal work from Cornell showing that purpose fluctuates daily and strengthens through consistent engagement.

 But credible researchers, including William Damon at Stanford and Kendall Cotton Bronk at Claremont, have documented cases where purpose arrives as sudden recognition, often triggered by a specific event.
 We cannot dismiss this.
 Some people do report a moment of clarity that reorganizes everything.

-Our working theory: the "sudden" version may actually be pattern recognition — the brain connecting dots that daily practice had been quietly assembling below conscious awareness.
+Our working theory: the "sudden" version may actually be pattern recognition — your brain connecting dots that daily practice had been quietly assembling below conscious awareness.
 The lightning bolt hits, but only because the ground was already charged.

 What we are confident about is the practical implication.
 Whether purpose arrives suddenly or accumulates slowly, the people who maintain it over time are the ones who practice it daily.
 Even those who describe dramatic purpose experiences report sustained daily work to preserve and refine what they found.